If you want to be on the program, the email address, illrushboat at EIBnet.com.

 That felon ex-cons will be granted the right to vote.

-At present they can't.
+At present, they can't.

-Now, isn't it interesting that the Democrat Party looks like, if you just looked at this on the surface level, you could maybe assume that the Democrats believe that they have lost the support of American citizens.
+Now, isn't it interesting that the Democrat Party looks like, if you just looked at this on a surface level, you could maybe assume that the Democrats believe that they have lost the support of American citizens.

 I mean, their actions demonstrate that they don't think they can win with the American law-abiding public.

-Look at all of the I'll use the word illegals that the Democrats are seeking to register as voters because they know that they're inclined to vote Democrat.
+Look at all of the, I'll use the word illegals that the Democrats are seeking to register as voters because they know that they're inclined to vote Democrat.

 Illegal immigrants, now the felon ex-convict bloc, and the refugee bloc.